GuildOfWeavers/AirScript/README.md

 * Raising an expression to a power increases the degree of the expression by that power.
 For example, the degree of `$r0^3` is `3`.
 * Multiplying an expression by a register raises the degree of the expression by `1`.
 For example, the degree of `($r0 + 2) * $k0` is `2`.
 * Using [conditional expressions](#Conditional-expressions) increases the degree of the expression by `1`.
-* TODO: loops
+* Both input and segment loops increase the degree as log<sub>2</sub>(n), where n is the number of loops.
+So, for example, if your constraints consists of one input loop and one segment loop, the degree will increase by 1.

 ## Loops
 Loop constructs in AirScript are somewhat different from loops in regular programming languages.
-For example, loops in AirScript always resolve to a single value for a single iteration (this value could be a number of a vector of numbers).
+For example, loops in AirScript always resolve to a single value for a single iteration (this value could be a number or a vector of numbers).
 In a way, loops allow you to define blocks of [arithmetic statements](#arithmetic-statements) which should be evaluated at specific steps.
 Currently, AirScript support two types of loops:

 1. `for each` loops or [input loops](#Input-loops) which iterate over sets of inputs.
 2. `for steps` loops or [segment loops](#Segment-loops) which iterate over segments of execution trace.

 ### Input loops
-Transition functions and transition constraints are defined by a single top-level input loop.
-This loop specifies what inputs are to be expected, and how these inputs are to be used to initialize execution trace.
+Transition functions and transition constraints contain a single top-level input loop.
+This loop specifies what inputs are to be expected, and how these inputs are to be used to initialize the execution trace.
 You can define an input loop like so:
 ```
 for each ([list of registers]) { ... }
 ```
+where:

-where, the list of registers is a comma-separated list of [input registers](#Input-registers), and the body of the loop goes between curly braces.
+* **list of registers** is a comma-separated list of [input registers](#Input-registers).

-All input loop bodies must have an `init` clause, which should be followed by one or more segment loops (input loops can also be [nested](#Nested-input-loops)).
+A body of an input loop must have an `init` clause, which should be followed by one or more segment loops (input loops can also be [nested](#Nested-input-loops)).
 Here is an example:
 ```
 for each ($i0) {
-    init { [$i0, $i0] }
+    init { [$i0, $i0 * 2] }

-    for steps [1..31] { ... }
+    for steps [1..31] { $r^2 }
-    for steps [32..63] { ... }
+    for steps [32..63] { $r^3 }
 }
 ```
+Here is what's happening here:

+* The loop expects a single input register `$i0`;
+* The execution trace has 2 registers.
+The first register is initialized to the value of `$i0` and the second one is initialized to 2 * `$i0`;
+* Then, for 31 steps, state transition is defined as squaring of the values in each of the registers.
+* Then, for 32 more steps, state transition is defined as cubing of values in each of the registers.

+A couple of things to note:

+* `$i` registers can be referenced only within the `init` clause.
+Referencing them anywhere else will result in an error.
+* The `init` clause of the top-level loop cannot reference any other registers besides the `$i` registers (this is not the case for nested loops).

 #### Nested input loops
+Input loops can be nested to a significant depth (though, the greeter is the depth, the higher is the arithmetic degree of transition function/constraints).
+Here is an example of how this would look like:
 ```
 for each ($i0, $i1) {
     init { ... }